Background pattern

 • levodopa (used to treat Parkinson's disease).
 Diazepam may reduce the effect of levodopa;

 • valproic acid (used to treat epilepsy and mental disorders), as it may delay the elimination of diazepam from the body and increase its effect.
-Taking valproic acid and diazepam together increases the risk of psychosis (mental disorders);
+Taking valproic acid and diazepam together increases the risk of psychosis (mental illness);

 • ketamine (an anesthetic) as diazepam increases the effect of ketamine.